mrinal-kanti-saha/Amazon-Reviews-Scraping-and-Classification/README.md

 # Amazon-Reviews-Scraping-and-Classification
 Here, I scraped reviews from a product page under Amazon and used those reviews to train the basic Machine Learning classification models, to learn to classify the reviews as positive or negative.
-The ML models used were Logistic Regression, Naive Bayes, K Nearest Neighbour, Decision Trees and Suppport Vector Machines.
+The ML models used were Logistic Regression, Naive Bayes, K Nearest Neighbour, Decision Trees and Support Vector Machines.

 ## File Contents
 The repository consists of two files:-